CaravelKit/saas-base/README.md

-# SaaS Boilerplate
+# SaaS App Template

-This free SaaS boilerplate allows you to create a working SaaS application with minimal efforts.
+This free SaaS app template allows you to create a working SaaS application with minimal efforts.
 What it already has:

 #### User authentication ####
 * Email authentication (with email confirmation)